NEW VOICES PROJECT FOR COMPOSERS UNDER 30

 Competition Guidelines

-Eligible composers are encouraged to submit new and creative a cappella choral works that suit the theme of our June 2024 concert Birds & Bees & Dirty Knees.
-Your chosen text must, in some way, deal with the theme of gardens.
-That can include anything having to do with garden animals, plants, insects, a specific garden, or gardens in general.
+Eligible composers are encouraged to submit new and creative a cappella choral works that suit the theme of our June 2025 concert Welcome to the Zoo!
+A Musical Menagerie.
+Your chosen text must, in some way, deal with the theme of animals.
+That can include anything having to do a specific animal, a type of animal, or animals in general.
+Some examples from well known choral repertoire include Hindemith Six Chansons; Bassett The Blackbird's Song; Tavener The Lamb; Stanford The Bluebird; and Davies Prayers from the Ark.

 Basic Requirements